Skip to content

 Matching snippet records

-update_snippet(snippet_id, status=None, error_message=None, execution_time=None, requirements=None, extensions=None)
+update_snippet(snippet_id, status=None, error_message=None, execution_time=None, requirements=None, extensions=None, app=None, name=None, description=None, draft=None)

 Update a snippet record.